-A KTP enables a business to bring in new skills and the latest academic thinking in order to help deliver a specific, strategic innovation project.
+A KTP enables an organisation to bring in new skills and the latest academic thinking in order to help deliver a specific, strategic innovation project.
 You access expertise that you don’t have in-house, and embed it in your business to become more competitive and productive.
 Unlike traditional consultancy, through its emphasis on knowledge transfer, the KTP programme helps develop lasting relationships for ongoing strategic innovation and sustainable growth.

 Oxford Brookes University utilises the KTP programme to help drive innovation and productivity in the UK, and to ensure businesses remain competitive in a changing market and continue to grow and develop.
 Oxford Brookes University has partnered with a range of businesses on KTPs from technology companies to a legal practice.

 “With success rates of 85%, and rising, your new project may be just months away.”

 Knowledge Transfer Partnerships can help your business or organisation to create a step-change in a combination of some of these areas:

 - Access new expertise and embed new knowledge to drive profitability

 - Apply a new technology, improve a process or develop a new market